The ; keyword

 Contrary most variables (internal state variables, external state variables, etc.), initialize function variables can be defined after the first code block.
 However, care must be taken to declare initialize function variables before their use in an initialize function.

-Note that an initialize function variable can be used in differents initialize function.
+Note that an initialize function variable can be used in different initialize function.

 The @InitializeJacobian keyword